-If you want to positively influence others, operate from your sphere of influence.
-Operate from your place of expertise.
-Leave everything else to others.
-Gone are the days when being a jack of all trades is celebrated.
+If you want to learn how to influence people, operate from your sphere of influence, your place of expertise, and leave everything else to others.
+Gone are the days when being a jack-of-all-trades is celebrated.

-You cannot positively influence others if you are more preoccupied by what others do well versus what you do well.
+You cannot use positive influence on others if you are more preoccupied by what others do well versus what you do well.

-Influencing people is about centering your humanity.
-If you want to influence others positively, focus on the way you communicate and improve the relationship with yourself first.
+Learning how to influence people is about centering your humanity.
+If you want to utilize positive influence, focus on the way you communicate, and improve the relationship with yourself first.

 - 20 Powerful Books to Win You Friends and Influence More People